 -Integrate into the walls.
 Perfectly vertical walls, of course, do not receive the same solar radiation the way slanted or horizontal roofs do, but they do receive some, especially if the building is located in the higher latitudes, where the winter sun comes in at low angles.
 ‘Perforated’ modules are available that will capture a portion of light for electricity production in the cells, while simultaneously allowing some light to transfuse into the building.

 -Integrate the modules into a building’s surrounding ‘skin’.
-Some buildings incorporate such a skin for aesthetic as well as for climate control purposes.
+Some buildings incorporate such a skin for aesthetics as well as for climate control purposes.
 If the panels were, much like windows, capable of opening and closing, they could play a direct role in controlling the climate of the building, while at the same time having enough space to keep cool and therefore function efficiently

 -Solar awnings, as discussed previously, are advantageous in that they can keep the unwanted direct rays of the sun out of your eyes while absorbing them to create electricity.
 The angle of awnings could potentially be adjusted to best capture/block the rays of the sun depending on the season.

--Solar windows (PV glazing) and skylights serve the same purpose as their ordinary counterparts–to let in light, reduce glare (if they are tinted), and to act as insulation for or means of providing ventilation within a building.
+-Solar windows (PV glazing) and skylights serve the same purpose as their ordinary counterparts–to let in light, reduce glare (if they are tinted), and act as insulation for or means of providing ventilation within a building.

 Some of the most fascinating and innovative techniques for passive solar are under development for the non-roof building parts mentioned above.
-Simone Giostra, founding partner of Simone Giostra & Partners and one of the other speaker at the SBDC Conference, referred to some of the technologies now under development as akin to science fiction: precision of an unprecedented level to integrate PV cells into the facades of buildings, increasing cell density where sunlight is expected to fall most intensely, decrease it where sunlight is expected to be sparser.
-This would enable optimum capture of solar energy for both electricity generation and lighting/climate purposes.
+Simone Giostra, founding partner of Simone Giostra & Partners and one of the other speakers at the SBDC Conference, referred to some of the technologies now under development as akin to science fiction: precision of an unprecedented level to integrate PV cells into the facades of buildings, increasing cell density where sunlight is expected to fall most intensely, decrease it where sunlight is expected to be sparser.
+This would enable the optimum capture of solar energy for both electricity generation and lighting/climate purposes.
 Whether doing something so complicated is practical or cost-effective or not is at present questionable, but that the technology is being developed is praiseworthy.

-BIPV vs Conventional PV in a nutshell
+BIPV vs Conventional PV in a Nutshell

 Provided that the cost of the newer BIPV technologies continues to fall, and that the building under consideration has yet to be built or is going to be a major renovation, BIPV will most likely be the first, most obvious choice for the designer/architect.
-Conventional PV panels win out where the building is older and the installation is a retrofit, and where price is a consideration.
+Conventional PV panels win out where the building is older and the installation is a retrofit, and where the price is a consideration.
 That being said, the BIPV technology that is most likely to take off in the retrofit market is BIPV roofing–especially on homes that need roof replacements anyhow.

 The following is a summary of the Pros and Cons of BIPV and conventional solar PV.